Travel itineraries, hiking, kayaking and sailing in Italy and around the world

 arrived shortly after.
 He was a typically Bedouin

 guy, with his tunic and his turban, grown up in Baharyia.
-His English was very limited, but we noticed that
+We started out 4x4 tour,

 We stopped in an area of dark ground

 (the Black Desert), then on a long sand dune, and then we continued our organised travel itinerary